jzombie/rust-simd-r-drive/README.md

   - AVX2 – Offers additional performance gains on capable CPUs.
   - Neon – Default on aarch64 targets, providing SIMD acceleration.

 This indexing system works seamlessly with memory-mapped (`mmap`) pages, enabling high-speed random access.
-Benchmarks show that 1 million seeks—retrieving 8-byte entries—typically complete in well under 1 second, demonstrating reasonable query performance.
+Benchmarks show that 1 million random seeks, retrieving 8-byte entries, typically complete in well under 1 second, demonstrating reasonable query performance.

-As content is added, the memory mapped pages and the indexing are synchronized between threads in a multi-threaded application.
+As content is added, the memory-mapped pages and the indexing are synchronized between threads in a multi-threaded application.

 ## Thread Safety and Concurrency Handling